Climate change

-The Climate Change Research program has developed two climate change training courses through the Climate Resilience Knowledge to Action project.
-These courses are free, online, self-guided, interactive courses which take approximately 3-4 hours each to complete.
+The Climate Change Research program has developed four climate change training courses through the Climate Resilience Knowledge to Action project.
+These courses are free, online, self-guided, interactive courses which take anywhere from 2-5 hours each to complete.
 Each course is available to participants for up to 90 days at a time, however participants may re-enroll as needed after that timeframe.

 Introduction to Global Society and Climate Change is a primer course for future climate change training.
 It explains key terminology, reviews climate change science, and describes different responses to climate change including adaptation and mitigation strategies.